abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 **Purpose:**
 < no the patient can book two appointments at the same time and the clinic can book appointments for patients from clinic account>

+### Commit

+` feat: now the clinic can book appointment for any patient by entering patient id then the patient will respond to this request by accept or reject ` Dec/18
+**Purpose:**
+< now the clinic can book appointment for any patient >